tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE/README.md

 # Hack RussianSuperGlue

 ## Welcome to this repository! ##
-Here you can find the results of our study where we attempt to solve natural language understanding tasks with the help of rule-base heuristics.
+Here you can find the results of our study where we attempted to solve natural language understanding tasks with the help of rule-base heuristics.

 ### What you can find in this repository: ###
   *	Python notebooks with detailed descriptions of each [RussianSuperGlue](https://russiansuperglue.com/) dataset with various graphics and schemes